Accelerynt-Security/Multitool-Extension/README.md

 Item 4 is the TLP level.
 You can choose from RED, AMBER, GREEN, and WHITE.
 See the TLP Wiki for more info - https://en.wikipedia.org/wiki/Traffic_Light_Protocol

+Item 5 is the tags you would like to add to your IOCs.
+These will be separated by commas and/or whitespace.

-Item 5 is the "Extract IOCs" button.
+Item 6 is the "Extract IOCs" button.
 This is what will ready the request to have your records created and also what will classify each item as either a domain, ip, or hash.
 Domains will be parsed out of urls.
 Any input which we are unable to classify will be tossed out.

 ![](Images/extensionrun1.png)